rucio/rucio/doc/source/client_tutorial.rst

     2014-09-10 15:40:59,523 INFO [File replicas states successfully updated] 2014-09-10 15:40:59,523 INFO [Upload successfull]

+The scope:name pair is called DID.
+This is a unique identifier for every file or dataset in Rucio Catalog.

 ``Download a replica``
 ----------------------
 To download a replica, you will need the scope and the name of the replica.::